jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

 };
 ```

-Instead if we use a `std::vector<KeyValuePair>` for the B+Tree node data.
-This stores a pointer in the struct, with the node data resident in a separate block of memory in another part of the heap.
+If we had used `std::vector<KeyValuePair>` for the B+Tree node data it will result in indirection.
+The `std::vector` is a pointer to data which is stored in separate block of memory in another part of the heap memory.
+The memory layout of the B+Tree node is not going to be contiguous.

-Now accessing the node data can be significantly slower because of the pointer indirection.
+Trying to access the node data will be significantly slower because of the pointer indirection.

 Following the pointer will increase cache misses, forcing the CPU to stall and wait for data to be fetched from main memory.
-A cache miss may cost hundreds of CPU cycles compared to just a cycles for a cache hit.
-This performance hit though is unacceptable if you need high-performance from your B+Tree implementation.
+A cache miss may cost hundreds of CPU cycles compared to just a few cycles for a cache hit.
+This latency cost adds up and is unacceptable for performance sensitive data structure implementations such as the B+Tree.

-So we go through all this trouble to avoid pointer indirection and co-locate both the header and data of a B+Tree node in the same memory block.
-This layout is cache-friendly and improves B+Tree performance.
+The struct hack or flexible array member prevents the pointer indirection.
+The node header and data are co-located in one continuous memory block.
+This layout is cache-friendly and will result in fewer cache misses.

 ## Raw Memory Buffer

 This is the key step.
 The construction of the object has to be separate from its memory allocation.
-For this we cannot use the standard `new` syntax which will attempt to allocate storage, and then initialize the object in this storage.
+We cannot therefor use the standard `new` syntax which will attempt to allocate storage, and then initialize the object in the same storage.

-Instead we will use the [placement new] syntax which will construct objects in the memory buffer specified by us.
+Instead we will use the [placement new] syntax which will construct objects in the memory buffer we created.
+We know exactly how much space to allocate, which is information the standard `new` operator does not have in this scenario because of the flexible array member.

 [placement new]: https://en.cppreference.com/w/cpp/language/new.html#Placement_new